CodeTheCity/social-sounds/README.md

 # Social Sounds

+## Noise Pollution to Music Culture

-[CTC23](https://github.com/CodeTheCity/CTC23) project to help free cities from noise pollution.
+[CTC23](https://github.com/CodeTheCity/CTC23) project to help free cities from noise pollution and make your city sounds beautiful.

+The concept shows noise levels on a map and a breakdown of what the sources are; and provides evidence on how to change the status quo.

 ## Aims

-The concept is showing noise levels on map and a breakdown of what the sources are.
+The first phase is to visualize noise pollution data on a map.

 The second phase is to allow stakeholders to join the location and say how they are affected.